rust-lang/rust/text/0000-prior-art.md

 >
 > - For language, library, cargo, tools, and compiler proposals:
 >   Does this feature exists in other programming languages and
->   what experience has their communities have had with the feature?
+>   what experience have their community had?
 > - For community proposals: Is this done by some other community and what
 >   were their experiences with it?
 > - For other teams: What lessons can we learn from what other communities